zimtechmeister/flocke/README.md

 ```bash
 nixos-generate-config --no-filesystems --force --dir ./ # when to use --root?
 ```
-there is a disko-install command which should do both in one step but im not shure if it works correctly
+there is a disko-install command which should format the disk and install nixos, but ram usage is very high and it seems to be better to do it manually
 ```bash
 sudo nix run --extra-experimental-features 'nix-command flakes' github:nix-community/disko/latest#disko-install -- --flake .#desktop --disk main /dev/sda
 ```